cmu-db/noisepage/DESIGN.md

 Note that in the vast majority of cases, there will be no schema changes, and each Sqltable manages only one Datatable.
 If we need to go through tables_, which is a concurrent map (or vector), on each call to Sqltable, that will be a huge overhead.
 Therefore, we will cache the DataTable in the SqlTable when there is only one DataTable to bypass the map/vector lookup.

 Each Sqltable has a separate version number counter, managed by the catalog.
 Each Sqltable starts out with version number 0, and manages a single datatable.
 When UpdateSchema() is called, the version number is incremented, and we create a new datatable via SqlTable::CreateTable(), which is the intended location for all tuples under the new schema.
 Note that within a Sqltable, each datatable uniquely corresponds to a version number and a schema, both of which never change.
 Therefore, in each datatable, we store its version number.
-Moreover, for each datatable within Sqltable,  we store in DataTableVersion its schema, a map specifying the default values of columns in its schema, and maps from column oid to id and id to oid.
+Moreover, for each datatable within Sqltable,  we store in DataTableVersion its schema, a default value map, and two maps from column oid to id and from id to oid.

 To do an SQL query such as updating a tuple, a transaction first uses the index on Sqltable to find the tupleslot of the tuple (note that when we update the index when migrating tupeslots).
 We can get the raw block from the top 44 bits of the tupleslot, and the raw block has reference to the datatable of the tupleslot.
 Thus we know the version number of the datatable the tuple is current stored in, call this the *storage_version*.